Mark this on your calendars: July 19 is National Daiquiri Day!

 In South Florida, with such close proximity to the Caribbean, the daiquiri holds a special place in the drinking hierarchy, yet over the years, the daiquiri has taken on many forms and meanings.
 When stepping up to the bar and ordering a daiquiri there is no telling what you might get: frozen, strawberry, nectary sweet…it’s a toss up.
-Yet at its core, the daiquiri is simple: just silver rum, sugar, and lime juice.
+Yet, at its core, the daiquiri is simple: silver rum, sugar, and lime juice.

 The name itself stems from a beach bar called Daiquirí that was located near Santiago, Cuba during the Spanish-American War.
 An American mining engineer who frequented the bar supposedly crafted the cocktail, yet it did not reach critical acclaim until the 1940s.
 In Havana, a bar called El Floridita and barman Constante Ribailagua introduced the tipple to none other than Ernest Hemingway.
 Ribailagua’s twist on the cocktail, now known as the Papa Doble, included a splash of maraschino liqueur and some crushed ice.

-Now, the daiquiri has multiple meanings; the result of blender-happy mixologists looking for a cool libation for hot summer days.
+Now, the daiquiri has multiple meanings; the result of blender-happy mixologists looking for a cool libation on hot summer days.
 Which means every home barman or woman worth their salt needs to have a handful of daiquiri recipes in the arsenal.
 For National Daiquiri Day, we’re offering three such recipes: the original, Hemingway’s fave, and a frozen strawberry concoction for the pool.
 Enjoy.

 With such basic construction, the key to making a properly balanced cocktail is proper ratio.
 Depending on your palate, you might enjoy a more tart, or sweeter sip; fiddle with the ratio to nail down your favorite.
-And while the daiquiri is traditionally served without ice, rather shaken in a cocktail shaker with ice and strained, add some rocks to the glass if prefer extra dilution.
+And while the daiquiri is traditionally served without ice, rather shaken in a cocktail shaker with ice and strained, add some rocks to the glass if you prefer extra dilution.

 Photo provided by Basil & Co.